 - You must have cleared either TOEFL 550 or IELTS 5.5 or HSK4 or any latest competitive examination in English or Mandarin Language.
 The former two tests are applicable for courses that are English instructed.
 The latter is for courses in Liberal Arts, Economics, MBBS, etc. This is because these are Chinese instructed programs.

 - You need to produce the original and a photocopy of your photo identity proof.
 Your passport will be sufficient in this regard.
 As it is mentioned in the earlier section, your passport should have a remaining validity of more than one year.

 - You should submit your passport for visa issuance, at least one year before its validity finishes.
 The passport must have a minimum of 2 blank visa pages left.

 - You must submit a passport size photograph along with your passport.
 This photo should be a recent one of yours.
 Don’t give a printout of your selfie taken from your mobile.
 You need the photograph in a proper dimension and on a proper background.
 Otherwise, your visa application will be rejected and automatically your selection in the Chinese university will be cancelled.
 Always go to a professional studio that is expert in taking pictures of students applying for a visa.
 Some of the important requirements are:

 - In the passport size photograph, the face and the neck should be clearly visible.

-- The background of the picture should be white and not any other color.
+- The background of the picture should be white and not any other colour.
 There should not be any border around the picture.